 Both clinician groups agreed that standard myeloma and organ response criteria are used to assess response to treatment in clinical practice.
-The CMRG elaborated that the assessment of response is based on the tests for the monoclonal protein in the serum and urine, bone marrow biopsies, and imaging studies.
+CMRG elaborated that the assessment of response is based on the tests for the monoclonal protein in the serum and urine, bone marrow biopsies, and imaging studies.
 In addition to these tests, MRD testing was noted as an emerging parameter of response assessment in MM.
-Similar to the clinical experts consulted by CDA-AMC, the CMRG indicated that clinically meaningful responses correlate with a PR or greater according to the IMWG Consensus Criteria, which would include improvement in MM-related symptoms and improvements in energy and ability to perform activities of daily living.
-The CMRG also indicated that response, in the context of MM, is assessed every 1-3 months depending on clinical stability and regimen used for treatment.
-Similar to the clinical experts consulted by CDA-AMC, the OH-CCO Drug Advisory Committees and the CMRG agreed that treatment with daratumumab should be discontinued upon the occurrence of disease progression, unacceptable toxicity and/or intolerance.
+Similar to the clinical experts consulted by CDA-AMC, CMRG indicated that clinically meaningful responses correlate with a PR or greater according to the International Myeloma Working Group (IMWG) consensus criteria, which would include improvement in MM-related symptoms and improvements in energy and ability to perform activities of daily living.
+CMRG also indicated that response, in the context of MM, is assessed every 1 to 3 months depending on clinical stability and the regimen used for treatment.
+Similar to the clinical experts consulted by CDA-AMC, the OH-CCO Hematology Cancer Drug Advisory Committee and CMRG agreed that treatment with daratumumab should be discontinued upon the occurrence of disease progression, unacceptable toxicity, and/or intolerance.